rcosta358/liquidjava-tutorial/README.md

 mvn clean install
 ```

-Next, install the LiquidJava VS Code extension [here](vscode:extension/AlcidesFonseca.liquid-java).
+Next, install the [LiquidJava VS Code extension](vscode:extension/AlcidesFonseca.liquid-java).
 This extension provides the LiquidJava typechecker with real-time error reporting and syntax highlighting for the refinements, which we will use throughout this tutorial.

 **Important:** Currently, only one error is reported at a time, so an error might not be reported if another one is present!
 In each part of the tutorial, make sure to fix all errors before moving on to the next one.